tcosmo/dichoseek/README.md

 Dichoseek tests the membership of a n-byte encoded integer in a sorted binary file consisted of a succession of n-byte integers.

+The name comes from the fact that the algorithm is a dichotomy (binary search) using the file `seek` function.

 Assuming that you are looking for 4-byte unsigned integers (you can change this assumption):

 ### Using a path